Be part of the department that works to protect, support and develop NSW primary industries, mining sector and regional communities.

-- Full time ongoing opportunity available
+- Permanent ongoing opportunity

 The Mine Safety Inspectorate, Electrical Engineering Unit at the NSW Resources Regulator (part of NSW Resources) are looking for a Senior Mine Safety Officer (Electrical) to join the team.

 The Resources Regulator is looking for a senior mine safety officer with electrical engineering experience in the mining industry to join the Electrical Engineering Team.
+The Senior Mine Safety Officer exercises statutory and administrative responsibilities as an appointed government official to improve the health and safety performance at mines.

 The focus of the role is to ensure effective risk management and incident prevention strategies are implemented in the NSW mining industry through technical assessments, non-compliances, application of compliance powers, investigation of incidents and consultation, and education.